 WELCOME TO HELSINKI – THE DAUGHTER OF THE BALTIC SEA

 Called “The Daughter of the Baltic Sea”, Helsinki is home to some 640,000 people with the whole metropolitan area consisting of a million and more.
-The city centre penetrates into the sea, a characteristic element in the life of people in our city: the “Havis Amanda” statue chosen for the SETAC AM 2019 Helsinki is a testimony of our love for the marine environment.
+The city centre has a special relationship with the sea, characterised by countless bays and peninsulas, and a symbol of Helsinki is the “Havis Amanda” statue, chosen for the SETAC Europe 29thAnnual Meeting as a testimony of the love for the marine environment.

 Positioned between the East and the West, amidst Slavic and Germanic languages and cultures, Finland, and especially its capital, has always been a very special place.
 With its own language, similar only to Estonian, our good neighbours across the Gulf of Finland, we stand out among the European nations as a country renowned for a high standard of living, technology, and education.
 Celebrating its ripe young age of 100 years of independence in 2017, Finland is famous for its friendly and welcoming spirit towards visitors.